johnmillner/money-bunny/README.md

 equally these can be overriden by environment variables with the prefix `BUNNY_`

 ## Customizing Configuration Values
-The configuration values already supplied have been tested to be profitable in paper trading accounts. <br>
+The configuration values already supplied have been tested to be profitable in paper trading accounts.

-if wanting to change those values to meet your own preferences, please ensure to trial them in a paper trading account. <br>
+If wanting to change those values to meet your own preferences, please ensure to trial them in a paper trading account.

-funny things can always happen when messing with values, so test to ensure that you dont blow up your account!
+Funny things can always happen when messing with values, so test to ensure that you dont blow up your account!

 # Running
 Pre-Requisites: